-PSH is a type of program that serves our most vulnerable community members, including veterans and chronically homeless individuals and families.
-PSH is available for our neighbors who may need supportive services indefinitely, due to a disability or other long-term circumstance.
+PSH is a type of program that serves our most vulnerable community members – individuals who experience chronic homelessness.
+PSH is available for our neighbors who may need supportive services indefinitely, due to a disability or other long-term circumstances.

-180/2020 is a multi-agency collaborative effort, established in 2012 to address chronic and veteran homelessness in Santa Cruz County, with an initial goal of housing 180 of our most vulnerable neighbors — the program has housed nearly 1000 people to date.
+180 Together, formerly known as 180/2020, is a multi-agency collaborative effort, established in 2012 to address chronic and veteran homelessness in Santa Cruz County, with an initial goal of housing 180 of our most vulnerable neighbors — the program has housed over 1,150 people to date.